-I’ve had many jobs in the last eight years on the road but the one that I could always rely on was ESL (English as a Second Language) teacher.
+I've had many jobs in the last many years on the road but the one that I could always rely on was ESL (English as a Second Language) teacher.
 I worked in Spain, France, Italy, Germany, Brazil, and Ireland as an English teacher for non-natives and found it to be very satisfying work.

 However, what I have also found is that the process of teaching English has also helped me to refine my language learning strategy and learn the local language better.